-The reason that Emissions Testing is mandated by the state is for the health and safety of all Arizona residents.
-The Greater Phoenix Area and the Greater Tuscon Area’s have both continuously failed the average Ozone quality check each year.
+The reason that Emissions Testing is mandated by the state is for the health and safety of all Arizona residents and because in 1987 the federal government earmarked federal funds to states that work to reduce emissions.

 As these two areas continue to grow in population there is an increase in traffic which means higher emissions from additional vehicles.

 Older vehicles need more maintenance to stay in good working condition and if they are not they often produce more emissions which lowers the air quality and can be unhealthy for those with respiratory problems.

 Arizona as a whole state has actually received a good score in the Air Quality Check.
 The problem is that in highly populated cities like the Greater Phoenix Area and the Greater Tucson Area we continue to fail the air quality test.